Rheumatic diseases are inflammatory, autoimmune, and degenerative diseases that can affect the whole body.

-This can lead to inflammation, pain, and sometimes damage to organs, joints, and tissues.
+This can lead to inflammation, pain and sometimes damage to your organs, joints, and tissues.

-Although lupus can be a severe and sometimes life-threatening disease, many people with lupus experience a mild version of it.
+Lupus can be a severe and sometimes life threatening disease.
+However, many people with lupus experience a mild version of it.

 People with scleroderma may experience restricted movement due to tightening and hardening of the skin.
 The skin may also look shiny because it’s so taut.

-Sjogren’s syndrome can also affect other parts of the body including the joints, skin, and nerves.
-When this happens, you may notice pain in your joints or muscles, dry skin, rashes and neuropathy.
+Sjogren’s can also affect other parts of your body, including your joints, skin, and nerves.
+You may notice pain in your joints or muscles, dry skin, rashes, and neuropathy when this happens.

-Ankylosing spondylitis (AS) is a type of inflammatory arthritis that targets your spine, causing long-term stiffness, and bony proliferation along the spine leading to immobility.
+Ankylosing spondylitis (AS) is a type of inflammatory arthritis that targets your spine and can cause long-term stiffness and, in severe cases, immobility.
+AS is more common in women than men.

-Besides causing pain and stiffness in the lower back and pelvis, it can also cause inflammation in other large joints such as the hips, shoulders, and ribs.
+Besides causing pain and stiffness in your lower back and pelvis, AS can also cause inflammation in other large joints such as your hips, shoulders, and ribs.
 A major indicator of involvement is inflammation of the sacroiliac joints.
 These join your pelvis to your lower spine.

-In more severe cases, the inflammation from AS can cause new bone to form on the spine, leading to stiffness and decreased range of motion.
-Inflammation and pain of the eyes can also occur.
+In more severe cases, the inflammation from AS can cause new bone to form on your spine, leading to stiffness and decreased range of motion.
+Inflammation and pain in your eyes can also occur.

 People with gout experience joint pain, redness, and swelling.
-It often affects the big toe, but can impact other joints as well.
-An attack of gout, treated properly, can resolve within a week.
+It often affects the big toe but can impact other joints as well.

 Psoriatic arthritis can affect people who have psoriasis, an autoimmune condition affecting the skin.
 The condition often develops after several years of living with psoriasis.
-What causes it is unknown.
+Doctors don’t know the causes of psoriatic arthritis.

-In addition to joint pain, swelling, and stiffness, the following are common signs of psoriatic arthritis:
+In addition to joint pain, swelling, and stiffness, the following are common symptoms of psoriatic arthritis:

-Infectious, or septic, arthritis is caused by bacterial, viral, or fungal infections.
+Infectious arthritis occurs due to bacterial, viral, or fungal infections.
 When an infection spreads to a joint, the immune system reacts to fight it.
-The resulting inflammation can cause pain and swelling, leading to damage the joint.
+The resulting inflammation can cause pain and swelling, damaging the joint.